PinhasZiv/OOP-homeWork5/README.md

 1. We decided to create getters for each one of the fields of all the ingredient to make sure that they'll be accessible because we'll never want to wrote a code that work only in specific scenario, but to think about all edge cases.

-2. We decided to use IOException for all the cases that we asked the user some specific values to enter (because IOException used for input and output exceptions).
+2. We decided to throw IOException in all the cases that we asked the user some specific values to enter (because IOException used for input and output exceptions).